-NSW Community Rugby League Association Code of Conduct - Timeline and Process

-Time Deadlines Actions Rug 'Hig by League activities until the d with a "High" Graded Code of Conduct offense shall be suspended from all ey appear before the Conduct Review panel.
-For charges graded other than dinator shall determine the eligibility of a participant to take part in matches utcome is pending.
-1 At the completion of the Match Ground Manager takes note of Incident.
-Ground Manager can complete "Ground Manager Incident Report" form OR the "Online Code of Conduct Incident report form".
-The online report form can be found at: www.nswrl.com.au/codeofconduct.
-2 Code of Conduct Report Deadline 4.00pm Tuesday Code of Conduct Report forms should be completed for reporting and submitted by is 4.00pm Tuesday.
-All report forms are to be sent to communityrl@nswrl.com.au whether they are being submitted by CSO's, District Administrators or directly from the Club or public concerned.
-(The Online Form will automatically be sent to the above address).
-Should the League require further incident reports etc CSO's will follow up with relevant parties in consultation with the District Administrators.
-3 Incident Review Tuesday/Wednesday Incident review co-ordinators will review reports and conduct further investigation if necessary.
-Allocate charges and gradings to offences.
-4 Notice of Charge 5.00pm Wednesday Warning letters, breach notices, medium and high grade Notice of Charges will be issued directly to the club secretary via the communityrl@nswrl.com.au address with District Administrators and CSO's copied in.
-Note: For matters that require further investigation time frames may vary.
-5 Response to Notice of Charge: 1.00pm Friday Clubs respond to issued Notice of Charges via email to communityrl@nswrl.com.au .
-If Notice of Plea not received by deadline, guilty plea will be enforced.
+NSWRL Community Rugby League Code of Conduct - Timeline and Process matches whitst a Code of 1 At the completion of the match Ground Manager takes note of the incident.
+Ground Manager completes "Online Code of Conduct Incident Report Form" 2 Code of Conduct Report Deadline 4.00pm Tuesday Code of Conduct Report forms should be completed for reporting and submitted by 4.00pm Tuesday following the match.
+Should the League require further incident reports, League and Club Support Coordinators will follow up with relevant parties in consultation with League Administrators.
+3 Incident Review Tuesday / Wednesday Incident review co-ordinators will review reports and conduct further investigation if necessary.
+Charges and gradings will be allocated to offences.
+4 Notice of Charge 5.00pm Wednesday Warning letters, breach notices, medium and high grade Notice of Charges will be issued directly to the Club Secretary with District Administrators and League and League and Club Support Coordinators copied in.
+NOTE: For matters that require further investigation time frames may vary.
+5 Response to Notice of Charge 1.00pm Friday Clubs respond to issued Notice of Charges via email If Notice of Plea is not received by deadline, guilty plea will be enforced.
 The early plea discount will be forfeited.
-6 Contesting a Grading 1.00pm Friday For breaches where the alleged offender(s) are contesting the grading of a particular charge, the hearing will take place on the Wednesday following the issuing of charges.
-The NSWRL must be informed of a challenge to any grading via communityrl@nswrl.com.au by 1.00pm on the Friday following the issuing of the Notice of Charge.
-For all high charges, hearings will also be held on Wednesday following the charge being issued.
+6 Contesting a Grading 1.00pm Friday For breaches where the alleged offender(s) are contesting the grading of a particular charge, the hearing will take place on a day determined by the Local League following the issuing of charges.
+The NSWRL must be informed of a challenge to any grading by 1.00pm on the Friday following the issuing of the Notice of Charge.
+For all HIGH charges, hearings will also be held on a day determined by the Local League following the charge being issued.
 A plea of guilty or not guilty will be required.
-If plea not received, an automatic plea of guilty will be entered.
-7 Wednesday Hearing from 6.30pm Hearings are held at NSWRL COE, Sydney Olympic Park.
-8 Notice of Outcome Friday 4.00pm Following any hearings, a "Notice of Outcome" will be issued via the communityrl@nswrl.com.au to the Secretary of the club concerned with the District Administrator and the CSO being copied in.
+If a plea is not received, an automatic plea of guilty will be entered.
+7 Hearing From 6.30pm Wednesday Hearings are held at venues and dates determined by Local Leagues.
+8 Notice of Outcome 4.00pm Friday Following any hearing, a Notice of Outcome will be issued to the Secretary of the Club concerned with the League Administrator and League and Club Support Coordinator copied in.